 As part of the Passive Income Framework section, we are playing the game with integrity.
 It's no fun beating the Big Boss with a cheat code or super weapon that annihilates all enemies with one click of a button.
 The goal is to develop income streams that keep rolling in if we do nothing at all!

-Income streams that don't count:
+Income streams that don't count as passive income:

 Capital gains: Unless you can repeatedly sell stock for profit, capital gains is a one off item.
 It's just as easy to lose money in the markets as it is to make money.
 Therefore, stop pretending like you are Warren Buffet.
 Although, there's a chance you might have recurring capital distributions if you invest in private funds.
 These distributions could be considered passive income.